aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L01_Implement_and_manage_AVD_profiles_ADDS.md

    |User Name|**Student**|
    |Password|**Pa55w.rd1234**|

    > **Note**: On clicking **Connect**, if you encounter an error **A popup blocker is preventing new window from opening.
-Please allow popups and retry**, then select the popup blocker icon at the top, select **Always allow pop-ups and redirects from https://portal.azure.com** and click on **Done**, and try connecting to the VM again.
+Please allow popups and retry**, then select the popup blocker icon at the top, select **Always allow pop-ups and redirects from https://portal.azure.com** click on **Done**, and try connecting to the VM again.

    > **Note**: If you are prompted **See text and images copied to the clipboard**, select **Allow**.

 5. Once logged in, a logon task will start executing.
 When prompted **Do you want PowerShell to install and import the Nuget provider now?** enter **Y** and hit enter.
    > **Note**: Wait for the logon task to complete and present you with **Microsoft Azure Active Directory Connect** wizard.
 This should take about 10 minutes.
-If the **Microsoft Azure Active Directory Connect** wizard is not presented to you after the logon task completes, then launch it manually by double clicking the **Azure AD Connect** icon on the desktop.
+If the **Microsoft Azure Active Directory Connect** wizard is not presented to you after the logon task completes, then launch it manually by double-clicking the **Azure AD Connect** icon on the desktop.

 6. On the **Welcome to Azure AD Connect** page of the **Microsoft Azure Active Directory Connect** wizard, select the checkbox **I agree to the license terms and privacy notice** and select **Continue**.